imagionationeditor/Guild-Points-System/README.md

 ## Configuration

-Copy `conf/GuildPoints.conf.dist` to `conf/GuildPoints.conf` and edit the settings as needed:
+Copy `conf/GuildPoints.conf.dist` to your config folder (`etc/modules`) and rename it to `GuildPoints.conf`, then edit the settings as needed:

 - Enable/disable the module
 - Set minimum guild member percentage for guild runs